Not convinced that you need a community? Read why community is powerful.

-The Forums are the meatiest part of our community.
+The Community is the meatiest part of our … uh… community.
 There are threads for nearly everything here: introductions if you are new, chats about the current season, chats about Get Messy classes, a place where you can ask for feedback on what you are working on, a place to ask tool questions, a place to look for an accountability partner and project collaborators, a place to ask for support, a place to talk about meetups, a place to promote yourself and your work, a place for talking about non art things and many, many other conversations.

 Once you’ve poked around a bit, try checking in every other day and looking at the Unread Content tab (this is at the top!).
 That will give you an overview of what people are talking about.
 This is a perfect place to ask your questions about the season or talk out a problem (both art-related and not).
 You can join clubs where people are working on specific projects or scheduling and discussing an upcoming meet up (maybe there’s one near you!).
 You can do a deep dive into the Tools Questions forum and find the answer that you’ve been looking for regarding how to use a palette knife just so or if you don’t see the question listed that you’ve been wondering about, ask it!
 Someone else is probably wondering too.
 And someone probably has some awesome tips.